Certified National Accountant

-A Certified National Accountant is a qualified professional accountant that has met the educational qualification and professional experience requirements for membership of Association of National Accountants of Nigeria (ANAN), and has been accepted as a member of the association.
+A Certified National Accountant is a Nigerian qualified professional accountant that has met the educational qualification and professional experience requirements for membership of Association of National Accountants of Nigeria (ANAN), and has been accepted as a member of the association.
 The Certified National Accountant is also the title of a quarterly journal of ANAN.

 Accountancy graduates with a B.Sc. and Higher National Diploma from Nigerian Universities and Polytechnics qualify for admission to a three-year training program at the Nigerian College of Accountancy, Jos.

 On successful completion of the examinations they earn the designation of Certified National Accountant (CNA) and qualify to join ANAN.